xyqyear/auto-crossbreeding/README.md

 ## To Run

-for crossbreeding automatically:
+For crossbreeding automatically:

     autoCrossbreed

-for getting more crop from single crop (WIP):
+For getting more crop from single crop (WIP):

     autoSpread

-for min-maxing automatically (WIP):
+For min-maxing automatically (WIP):

     autoStat